LittleBigRefresh/Docs/topics/bunkum/setup-bunkum-server.md

 - `UseForwardedIp` tells Bunkum that it's safe to read client IP addresses from the requests forwarded via the reverse proxy.
 Set this to `true`.

-- Change `ListenHost` to `127.0.0.1`, as we do not want to listen outside of the current machine.
+- Change `ListenHost` to `127.0.0.1`, as we do not want to listen outside the current machine.
 Our reverse proxy will handle connections from the internet.

 The rest are self-explanatory.
 Once you're satisfied with your configuration, and you've taken a look at the other configurations the server generated, proceed to the next step.